It’s important to be aware of the signs of autonomic dysreflexia because they affect major body functions like blood pressure and heart rate.

 Autonomic Dysreflexia and Spinal Cord Injury

-Autonomic dysreflexia is a common side effect of spinal cord injury that occurs when there’s irritation below one’s level of injury.
+Autonomic dysreflexia is a common condition that can occur in individuals with spinal cord injury when there’s irritation below one’s level of injury.

 However, not all spinal cord injury patients experience autonomic dysreflexia.
-It typically occurs in T6 spinal cord injuries and higher.
-Stimulation below your level of injury can set off a reflex that causes the blood vessels to constrict, resulting in increased blood pressure.
+Individuals with T6 spinal cord injuries and higher are typically at risk for this condition, although it can rarely occur with T7 or T8 injuries as well.
+Noxious stimulation below your level of injury can set off a reflex that causes the blood vessels to constrict, resulting in increased blood pressure.

-Usually, the brain will send messages throughout the body to relax the blood vessels and reduce blood pressure.
-However, after a spinal cord injury, messages from the brain may be unable to reach areas below one’s level of injury.
+Usually, the brain will send messages throughout the body to inform you of what the noxious stimulus is so that you can remove it.
+At this point when the stimulus is removed, the brain would typically send signals to relax the blood vessels and reduce blood pressure.
+However, after a spinal cord injury, messages from the brain may be unable to reach areas below one’s level of injury, therefore not allowing the body to return to it’s normal state.

 Now that you understand why autonomic dysreflexia occurs after spinal cord injury, let’s discuss what triggers it.